dht7166/x4Resolution/README.md

 I used perceptionloss with MobileNet.
 I chose it since it is small.
 In other words, I could gain performance with better model like Xception.

+Trained using [Animal Faces](https://www.kaggle.com/andrewmvd/animal-faces) for about 30 epochs on Google Colab.
+But I tested using my personal machine with Python 3.7, keras 2.1.3 and tensorflow 2.1.
+Opencv-python and numpy is also needed, any version would suffice.

 Usage is simple, look at [prediction.py](https://github.com/dht7166/x4Resolution/blob/master/prediction.py).

 Ofc, this is no SOTA.
 It is just spare time project.
 What is cool is that the model is small, the weight, with the model is < 1mb.
 Ideal for niche scenario.